GWSoftwareTools/VertexCover/README.md

 ---

 ## Heuristics
 We try to "guess" what K will be in two different methods in the class [GraphUtil](./src/vertexCover/advanced/GraphUtil.java "lower-bound").
-They are called lower-bound ´l´ and upper-bound ´u´.
+They are called lower-bound `l` and upper-bound ´`u`.
-Their meaning is that ´k´ >= ´l´ and ´k´ <= ´u´.
-Therefore, we only need to check ´k´ for the range between these values.
+Their meaning is that `k` >= `l` and `k` <= `l`.
+Therefore, we only need to check `l` for the range between these values.

 ---

 For the lower-bound, the method is to find as many non-touching edges as possible.
-While this is a hard problem to solve itself, we try it by removing an arbitrary edge ´e´ for as long as edges exist.
-Because everytime we also remove the adjacent vertices ´a´ that ´e´ has touched, we make sure no other edges exist that could touch ´e´.
+While this is a hard problem to solve itself, we try it by removing an arbitrary edge `e` for as long as edges exist.
+Because everytime we also remove the adjacent vertices ´a´ that `e` has touched, we make sure no other edges exist that could touch `e`.
 While this method already works, it is not perfect.

-Imagine a triangle where you remove an edge ´e´.
-As you also remove its adjacent vertices ´a´, and only one vertex ´o´, the one on the opposite site, remains.
+Imagine a triangle where you remove an edge `e`.
+As you also remove its adjacent vertices `a`, and only one vertex `o`, the one on the opposite site, remains.
-Now only ´o´ is left without edges.
-We know this is not correct, we cant have a vertex cover of a triangle with ´k´ = 1.
+Now only `o` is left without edges.
+We know this is not correct, we cant have a vertex cover of a triangle with `k` = 1.
 Therefore, we must treat triangles differently, which we do at the start of the method lower-bound:

 We remove all triangles exhaustively by applying our standart simplification rules.
 Additionally, these rules are 100% correct and therefore reduce the error we have in our heuristic.